Advanced Settings

 to

-the right of this control will launch a calculator dialog that can help you
+the right of this control will launch a calculator dialog that can help

-compute an appropriate value (see below)
+compute an appropriate value (see figure below) .
+As with other

 - 'Auto restore calibration' - tells